Huotes/CommitMaker/README.md

 Most people fear the Reaper.
 Chuck Norris considers him 'a promising Rookie'.

 Chuck Norris doesn't churn butter.
 He roundhouse kicks the cows and the butter comes straight out.

+Ninjas want to grow up to be just like Chuck Norris.
+But usually they grow up just to be killed by Chuck Norris.